nacjacds/Madrid_Accident_Map/README.md

 - Accidents by weather conditions.

-El propósito de este proyecto es facilitar el análisis de datos de accidentes y proporcionar una herramienta visual para explorar la distribución de los mismos en la ciudad.
+The purpose of this project is to facilitate the analysis of accident data and provide a visual tool to explore their distribution in the city.

-## Requisitos
+## Requirements

-Para ejecutar este proyecto en tu entorno local, necesitas instalar las siguientes librerías de Python:
+To run this project in your local environment, you need to install the following Python libraries:

-- `pandas`: Para la manipulación y análisis de datos.
+- `pandas`: For data manipulation and analysis.
-- `numpy`: Para operaciones matemáticas y manejo de arrays.
+- `numpy`: For mathematical operations and array handling.
-- `folium`: Para la creación de mapas interactivos.
+- `folium`: For creating interactive maps.
-- `matplotlib`: Para la creación de gráficos.
+- `matplotlib`: For creating plots.
-- `seaborn`: Para la visualización avanzada de datos.
+- `seaborn`: For advanced data visualisation.
-- `pyproj`: Para la conversión de coordenadas UTM a geográficas (latitud y longitud).
+- `pyproj`: For converting UTM coordinates to geographic (latitude and longitude).

 ## Uso del Mapa Interactivo